marlonfrank30/SR-IOV/README.md

 -----           -------         -----------
 0               true            false
 ```
-4.Restart the vMX FPC configured with the SR-IOV interface after changing to the trust mode and spoof check values.
+1. Restart the vMX FPC configured with the SR-IOV interface after changing to the trust mode and spoof check values.
 ```bash
 user@host> request chassis fpc slot <number> restart
 ```